Cortez Hankton: Florida Tuskers/Virginia Destroyers

+23 receptions for 283 yards and two touchdowns.

+The Tuskers then moved to Virginia and became the Virginia Destroyers for the 2011 season.
+He played in four games, all starts, for the Destroyers during the 2011 season, totaling 12 catches for 151 yards.

 Coaching career

 Hankton was brought on to Georgia's coaching staff as pass game coordinator and wide receivers coach.
 Hankton was part of the Georgia staff when the Bulldogs won the National Championship that year over Alabama.